Smalls1652/DeskHelper/README.md

 ### `DeskHelper.Maui`

 A .NET MAUI/WinUI3 application utilizing Blazor Hybrid.
+The only targeted platform is Windows.

 ### `DeskHelper.Wpf`